industrial-edge/profinet-io-connector-getting-started/README.md

-# PROFINET IO Connector application example
+# PROFINET IO Connector Getting Started

 This example shows how to use the Industrial Edge App “PROFINET IO Connector”.